OpenEvalProject/evals/manuscripts/elife-84791/v2/manuscript.md

 ![Figure 11.](https://cdn.elifesciences.org/articles/84791/elife-84791-fig11-v2.jpg)

-**Figure 11.:** 1-β1-α2)/(α1’-β1’-α2’)) in complex with the ligands employed.Baccatin III (green, A), 2a (red, B), paclitaxel (blue, C). α- (dark gray) and β-tubulin (light gray) are displayed as ribbons, with the βM loop colored in yellow and the side chain of Tyr283 as sticks.
+**Figure 11.:** Baccatin III (green, A), 2a (red, B), paclitaxel (blue, C). α- (dark gray) and β-tubulin (light gray) are displayed as ribbons, with the βM loop colored in yellow and the side chain of Tyr283 as sticks.
 Guanosine diphosphate (GDP) and guanosine triphosphate (GTP) are shown as sticks, with C atoms colored in salmon.
 Mg2+ ions are displayed as green spheres.
 Each set of five overlaid structures represents a conformational ensemble made up of snapshots spaced by 5 ns taken from the equilibrated part of the trajectory and then cooled down to 273 K and energy minimized.
 Site 1 (at the top of each figure) is located at the interface between two neighboring protofilaments whereas site 2 (at the bottom of each figure) is devoid of any lateral contacts but exposed to the bulk solvent instead.

 Importantly, our simulations consistently reproduce the axial lattice expansion observed upon paclitaxel binding (Arnal and Wade, 1995; Alushin et al., 2014; Estévez-Gallego et al., 2020; Kellogg et al., 2017; Debs et al., 2020; Manka and Moores, 2018).
 We found that the expansion mainly originates from displacement of the βS9-βS10 loop caused by the Φ/Ψ backbone rearrangement in the βR369-βG370 stretch.
 Because the βS9-βS10 loop acts as a lid covering and stapling the bound taxanes in their final location, this motion propagates toward the attached α-tubulin subunit so that the distance between the α1- and β2-tubulin subunits of two longitudinally aligned, consecutive tubulin dimers increases by roughly 2 Å as compared to the unbound filament (Figure 9E), a feature that could not be detected in the taxane-bound crystal structures of curved tubulin.